formkit/docs-content/guides/create-a-tailwind-theme.md

 ## Selective overrides

 And there we have it!
-All FormKit core inputs styled with Tailwind utility classes across our entire project.
+All FormKit inputs styled with Tailwind utility classes across our entire project.

 If we need to override any specific one-offs within our project, we can do so using the [section-key class props](/essentials/styling#section-key-class-props) or the [classes](/essentials/styling#classes-prop) prop on a given `FormKit` input within our project which was covered in the opening section of this guide.